|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 expressing the law of conservation of electric charge in differential form.

-Act excitation electric field by electric charges, i.e. fundamental Coulomb's law (1.22a) §1.4 above can be expressed in the form of Gaussian sentences electrostatics (obr.1.3a)
+Act excitation electric field by electric charges, i.e. fundamental Coulomb's law (1.22a) in §1.4 above, can be expressed in the form of Gaussian theorems of electrostatics (Fig.1.3a)

 Fig.1.3.
 Excitation of electric and magnetic fields by electric charges and currents.

-For interest, we can give a small discussion, what is the
+of volts.
+For interest, we can give a small discussion, what is

 |d B = (1 / c).
 I. [d l ´ r ] / r 3 ,||(1.33a)|

-where d 1 is the element of the length of the conductor through which the stationary electric current I flows and r is the polar vector directed from this current element to the examined point.
-Ampere's law follows from Biot-Savart 's law
+where d 1 is the element of the length of the conductor through which the stationary electric current I flows and r is the position vector directed from this current element to the examined point.
+From the Biot-Savart's law follows Ampere's law

 The magnetic field is thus excited by the total effective current